The curse of Mother Theresa

 “National Socialism neither opposes the Church nor is it anti-religious, but on the contrary, it stands on the ground of a real Christianity.”

 To even have suggested Atheism can lead to the rise of people like Hitler, is a gross manipulation of the historical fact, which shows quite clearly that Hitler’s motives came far more from a belief in organised religion, than it ever did from some sort of Christopher Hitchens style Atheism.
 It is simply wrong of you to have suggested that, it cannot be presented in any other way.
-I was massively disappointed that Dr Law did not pick up on this.

 Another reason why it is wrong to have suggested that it is Atheists who have no basis for morality, is that it would appear you chose to ignore the absolute atrocities committed throughout the history of religion, in the name of religion.
 Atheists did not imprison Galileo.
 Atheists did not torture people of other faiths.
 Atheists did not start a war, killing innocent people, over a piece of land in the middle of the desert.
 Atheism did not behead, torture, rape, encourage our “brothers” to kill in the name of our religion like the Catholic Church did in the 16th Century, or like Protestant England did around 1534 onwards.
 Atheism is not responsible for the idea that it is perfectly acceptable for a grown man to suck the blood out of the mutilated penis of a baby boy, like the Jewish Mohel is employed to do.
 It wasn’t Atheists who called for Salmon Rushdie to be beheaded, simply because he wrote a book.
 It wasn’t Atheists who burnt down a Danish embassy, simply because a cartoon “offended” them.
 It wasn’t Atheists who moved to the Colonies of the United States and began the biggest mass genocide up until that point, in history.
 It isn’t Atheists who shoot abortion doctors in America.
 It isn’t Atheists who go to Uganda and profess that condoms actually cause AIDs.
 It isn’t Atheists who torture and kill people in Africa simply for being in love with someone of the same sex, because their vicious dogmatic hatred tells them that is acceptable.
 It isn’t Atheists who blocked the entrance and constantly picketed and threatened staff at a cancer unity, and made that cancer unit in England give it’s donation back to the writers of Jerry Springer the Opera because they considered it “blasphemy”, thereby depriving that cancer unit of key equipment.
 Religions claims on morality are bordering on laughable, given the history of it.
 Where is the morality in that?
 Those people aren’t Atheists.
 They are religious, and they genuinely believe what they are doing is right by their God.
 Christianity even has ten commandments, in which most of them are just rules on how to not make God jealous, rather than something like “do not molest children”.
 You chose to ignore all of this, and by doing so, presenting just one simplistic version of what morality is, you managed to make a bunch of people who clearly could not think for themselves, sat in front of me, say constantly “great point!!
 Atheism is fucking nonsense”.
 And again, for our Atheist debater to have not picked up on any of this, was incredibly frustrating.
 What you essentially did, was ignore the immorality of religion over the years (which is so vast, I don’t even know where to start) and point to the holocaust, as evidence for where a lack of moral basis can lead, and even that was flawed because as seen, Hitler was Roman Catholic.
 So that entire five minutes of your argument was just invented history.